mizk/idesktop/README.md

 # idesktop
-a utility tool to create desktop  entry file on linux
+idesktop is a utility tool to create desktop  entry file on gnome.